iankelk/iankelk.github.io/blog/2024-03-21-chickens/index.md

 ### What does deterministic mean?

 Being deterministic means that if you do something exactly the same way every time, you'll always get the same result.
 There's no randomness or chance involved.
-Think of it like using a simple calculator; if you type in $2 + 2$ on any basic calculator, it will always show "4".
+Think of it like using a simple calculator; $2 + 2$ on any basic calculator will always show "4".
 It won't suddenly decide to show "5" one day.

 Deterministic means predictable and consistent, with no surprises based on how you started.